morpho-org/morpho-blue-bundlers/README.md

 Some chain-specific domains are also scoped to the chain-specific folder, because they are not expected to be used on any other chain (e.g. DAI and its specific `permit` function is only available on Ethereum - see [`EthereumPermitBundler`](./src/ethereum/EthereumPermitBundler.sol)).

-User-end bundlers are provided in each chain-specific folder, instanciating all the intermediary domain-specific bundlers and associated parameters (such as chain-specific protocol addresses, e.g. [`EthereumBundlerV2`](./src/ethereum/EthereumBundlerV2.sol)).
+User-end bundlers are provided in each chain-specific folder, instantiating all the intermediary domain-specific bundlers and associated parameters (such as chain-specific protocol addresses, e.g. [`EthereumBundlerV2`](./src/ethereum/EthereumBundlerV2.sol)).

 ## Deployments